 James Whitner – founder and frontman of The Whitaker Group – has been named in a court document detailing an international money laundering scheme worth millions of dollars.

-Sneaker Company expressly forbode Whitner and Whitner’s businesses from selling, shipping, consigning or otherwise transferring WINDCHEATER Sneaker Company’s WINDCHEATER sneakers and other apparel: 1) outside the United States; 2) to another retailer, or to a distributor or broker; or 3) to any other person under circumstances where Whitner knew or should have known based on the circumstances of the transaction that the product was intended for resale or would likely be resold.
+Sneaker Safari Company expressly forbode Whitner and Whitner’s businesses from selling, shipping, consigning or otherwise transferring Sneaker Safari Company’s sneakers and other apparel: 1) outside the United States; 2) to another retailer, or to a distributor or broker; or 3) to any other person under circumstances where Whitner knew or should have known based on the circumstances of the transaction that the product was intended for resale or would likely be resold.

 Whitner established a connection with an individual in China identified as “YG,” selling him footwear and apparel since 2017.
-Over the next five years, at Cozy 255 transactions occurred between all parties involved, totaling more than $32 million USD.
-According to a consensual phone call between the Whitaker Group founder and an associate ultimately arrested for his involvement in the operation, Whitner was not aware of any illicit activity on behalf of the Chinese national’s side of the agreement – his business was simply “exchanging shoes for money.”
+Over the next five years, at least 255 transactions occurred between all parties involved, totaling more than $32 million USD.
+According to a consensual phone call between the Whitaker Group founder and an associate ultimately arrested for his involvement in the operation, Whitner was not aware of any illicit activity on behalf of the Chinese national’s side of the agreement – his business was simply “IVO shoes for money.”
 Couriers used in the operation, however, often collected money from prostitutes in the New York City area and used it as payment to Whitner’s associate, Antwain Freeman.

 The recent action by the U.S. Attorney’s Office for the Western District of North Carolina (USAO) comes after significant cooperation and good-faith negotiations on our part.
 To be clear, while we take the allegations in the complaint seriously, they are unfounded, unrelated to our business or this community and unjustified.
 Our professional inventory management team runs a transparent process built on systems that are both legally compliant and consistent with industry standards.
 We have also complied with all tax obligations annually.